wandyezj/wandyezj.github.io/writing/typescript-eval-sandbox.md

 In some cases runtime eval may be useful.

-It is also useful to be able to prevent evaled code from accessing arbitrary functionality.
+It is also useful to be able to prevent evaluated code from accessing arbitrary functionality.

+This technique can also be used to override built in browser functionality to restrict the set of functions available for use.

 ```typescript
 /*